EU condemns "coup" as Myanmar's military seizes power and detains Aung San Suu Kyi, other leaders

 The announcements and declaration of the state of emergency followed days of concern about the threat of a military coup — and military denials that it would stage one — and came on the morning the country's new Parliament session was to begin.

-Suu Kyi's political party, the National League for Democracy, urged Myanmar's people to oppose Monday's "coup" and any return to "military dictatorship."
+Suu Kyi's National League for Democracy urged Myanmar's people to oppose Monday's "coup" and any return to "military dictatorship."
 The statement posted to Suu Kyi's Facebook page said the military's actions were unjustified and went against the constitution and the will of voters.

 The takeover is a sharp reversal of the partial yet significant progress toward democracy Myanmar made in recent years following five decades of military rule and international isolation that began in 1962.
 It would also be shocking fall from power for Suu Kyi, who led the democracy struggle despite years under house arrest and won a Nobel Peace Prize for her efforts.